jg925/ece3400_2019-team10/labs/lab1.md

 In this next portion of the lab, we were tasked with driving a servo using the Arduino UNO.
 The Servo motors would be the motors running the wheels of our robot later on.

 For our first task, we wired a servo up to the Arduino as follows: power to 5V, ground to ground, and input of the servo through a 330Ω resistor to a PWM-capable digital output on the Arduino.
-We then played with some values to see how the servo works.
+We then played with some values to send from the Arduino to the servo to see how it works.
+We found that from 0-80 and from 100-180, the servo was at roughly the same speed (but in opposite directions for the two ranges), and that from 80-100, each value noticeably altered the speed of the servo.
 Finally, we created a for loop to sweep the full range of values to the servo.
 The results of this sweep, as well as the code used, are shown below.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WLWtf4ng6Ug" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>